SethClydesdale/brackets-background-image/README.md

 1. Go to the extension manager.
 2. Search "Brackets Background Image" under the "Available" tab.
 3. Install "Brackets Background Image" and reload the editor if needed.
-4. Enjoy cute and funny while you code.
+4. Enjoy background images while you code.

 OR follow the steps below if not available on the store.